AnteDujic/pands-project2021/README.md

   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/Petal_length.png" />
 </p>

 It is clearly visible there are the most flowers with the lowest value range, and those are Setosa.
-Virginica has the longest petal, but the number of the flowers in the highest range is the smallest of all.
+Virginica has the longest Petal, but the number of the flowers in the highest range is the smallest of all.

 <p align="center">
   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/Petal_width.png" />